January 24, 2019 | Purdue Global | Updated December 23, 2020

 There's a real need in the United States for better financial education.
 Numerous studies have found that most Americans are lacking when it comes to financial literacy:

-This lack of financial understanding among Americans is troublesome and underscores the great need for financial education.
+This lack of financial understanding and ability to save among Americans is troublesome and underscores the great need for financial education.

 Why Study Finance?

 Given such dire circumstances, it's not surprising that many people are considering studying finance.
-Indeed, business—the discipline that finance falls under—remains the third most popular college major in the U.S., according to a 2018 report from the National Center for Education Statistics.
-Studying finance can prepare you not only for careers in the financial services sector, but also for tasks in your everyday life.
+According to the National Center for Education Statistics, in 2020–21, business — the discipline that finance falls under — was the most popular undergraduate degree conferred in the U.S. Studying finance can prepare you not only for careers in the financial services sector but also for tasks in your everyday life.

 Students considering studying finance can take many different routes.
 An online bachelor's degree in finance, for example, can prepare you to work in corporate and government financial management, banking, and financial planning.
-And because finance revolves around planning and analysis, studying finance and becoming more financially literate enables people to make better personal financial decisions.
+Studying finance and becoming more financially literate enables people to make better personal financial decisions.

 Job Growth Outlook for Finance Roles